rishisareen/rishisareen.github.io/blog/_posts/2025-10-03-ChiangMaiExperiments.md

 - Effects could last 12+ hours at peak intensity, with full recovery taking up to 24 hours
 - My symptoms : Extreme confusion, dizziness, scattered thoughts, elevated heart rate : were textbook for this dosage.
 Well done, Rishi Sareen.

 Reading this was profoundly reassuring.
 ChatGPT described exactly how I was feeling with such precision that I felt seen, understood.
+I was not going mad, this was exactly as expected.
 It also made clear: I wasn't going anywhere today.
 Part of me was struggling with this.
 I wanted to explore the city, hit my daily 20,000 steps.
 But acknowledging I needed to stay put stopped that internal struggle.

 ChatGPT suggested grounding exercises:

 - Box breathing: inhale for 4 seconds, hold for 4, exhale for 7, hold for 7 seconds
 - The 5-4-3-2-1 technique: name 5 things I can see, 4 I can touch, 3 I can smell, 2 I can hear, 1 I can hold

 I tried them.
 They helped.
 The 5-4-3-2-1 exercise was also hilarious in my state.
-I stared at my phone charger adapter for a solid minute, cycling through "adapter," "power bank," "that thing," unable to find the simple word I needed.
+I stared at my phone charger for a solid minute, trying to recall the name, cycling through "adapter," "power bank," "that thing," unable to find the simple word I needed.

 Tanya called around 8 AM.
 I'd preemptively put in my AirPods, unsure I could hold my phone steady.
 I don't know how coherent I sounded, but I managed to convey I was safe.
 I asked her to check again in 90 minutes.